Stewart Johnson (diplomat): Biography

+Stewart Johnson was born in St. Louis, Missouri on December 10, 1880.

+He graduated from Yale University in 1902 and Harvard Law School in 1907.

 After Edward J. Hale was recalled in 1917, Johnson handled the department of Minister of Foreign Affairs of Costa Rica.
 Johnson married Miss Catherine ReQua on November 17, 1917.

-He graduated from Harvard Law School in 1907.
+He died in an automobile accident in Alexandria, Egypt on September 10, 1926, and was buried at Graceland Cemetery in Chicago.